sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### Better Code: Runtime Polymorphism

 Abstract: This talk explains why (and how) to implement non-intrusive polymorphism in C++.
 The talk contains many C++ tips and techniques, including many new features from C++11/14.
 During the course of the talk a key feature from Photoshop will be demonstrated and implemented.
-Part of my “Better Code” series of talks, the goal is “No Inheritance.”
+As part of my "Better Code" series of talks, the goal is "No Inheritance."

 Note: This is a revised version of the talk presented at [NDC { London } 2017](http://ndc-london.com/).